makerdao/dai.js/README.md

-yarn build:backend // Builds the dai package for use in the other plugins cd ../services-core yarn build // Builds the services-core package for use in the other plugins
+yarn build:backend // Builds the dai package for use in the other plugins cd ../services-core yarn build // Builds the services-core package for use in the other plugins cd ../dai-plugin-mcd yarn build // Builds the MCD package for use in other plugins
 ```

 ### Running the testchain